 The Tides Restaurant – 21 Ballyreagh Road Portrush Tel 028 7082 3833

-Good food, reasonably priced with sea views and outside balcony area
+Good food, reasonably priced with sea views, outside balcony area and good if you are with children.

 Harry’s Shack - 116 Strand Rd, Portstewart, Ireland BT55 7PG Tel :028 7083 1783 .
-Highly recommended as a must for a visit, if only for its unique setting on Portstewart beach.
-Excellent food, not licenced so you can bring your own drink, advanced booking is normally necessary for lunches or evening meals.
-Also open for breakfasts or just coffee/pastry during the day outside of the main lunch time.
+Highly recommended for it’s excellent food and unique setting on Portstewart beach.
+Advanced booking is normally necessary for lunches or evening meals.
+Also open for breakfast or just a coffee/pastry during the day outside of the main lunch time.
+Also has a covered outdoor area for dining/drinks or coffee with live music in the evening in season.

-The closest (and newest) place for Tea/Coffee and snacks is Bothy Coffee , located at 164 Whitepark Rd, which is only few hundred metres to the left at the bottom of the Moycraig Road/Whitepark Bay carpark – snug location with excellent coffee and food, but not open on Sundays.
+The closest place for Tea/Coffee and snacks is Bothy Coffee , located at 164 Whitepark Rd, which is only few hundred metres to the left at the bottom of the Moycraig Road/Whitepark Bay carpark – snug location with excellent coffee/food and wood burning pizza oven in the back covered yard, not open on Sundays.

-There is also a selection of cafes, coffee bars, traditional fish and chip shops and Chinese carry outs available in Bushmills and cafes at Ballintoy Harbour.
-The Central Bar in Ballycastle is also very good for food.
+There is also a selection of cafes, coffee bars, traditional fish and chip shops and Chinese carryouts available in Bushmills and cafes at Ballintoy Harbour.
+The Central Bar or O’Connors Bar (Irish Traditional music on Thursdays nights in Ballycastle are also very good for food and music in the evening.
+See their own websites for details. www.centralwinebar.com www.oconnorsbar.ie

 Bushmills Medical Centre